aroberge/reeborg/api_docs/hand_written/getting_started.md

 In this very short tutorial, you will first create and save a "world" using the menu driven *World editing dialog* and then create the same "world" running a program that makes use of available methods instead.
+Finally, we will show how to dynamically create a similar "world" using the **Onload editor**.
 It is important that you do this so that you can understand the more complex examples provided elsewhere in this documentation.

 ## Menu-driven World editor _vs_ Programming methods.